One Small step for Cryptos, One Giant Leap for Mankind

 At the Miami Bitcoin conference, Jack Mallers, CEO Founder of the Layer 2 Lightning Network and its cross-border remittance app Strike, commented on El Salvador’s plan to adopt Bitcoin as legal tender is the Shot heard around the World.
 But how significant is El Salvador’s plan to Bitcoin and cryptos?
 Read on.

 Yo, Tyrone, get your fat ass off the couch and go get dinner!
 Aliyah yells at her husband with endearing familiarity as she hands him two 150-ounce sealed bottles of Tide™.
 Tyrone grumbles — his way of acknowledging– yes dear, I love you too.
-He puts the detergent into a plastic shopping bag and tucks it under his arms like a running back protecting the pigskin the in super bowl.
+He puts the detergent into a plastic shopping bag and tucks it under his arms like a running back protecting the pigskin in the super bowl.

 Tyrone walks around the corner and hands the bag to Jamal who checks for the unbroken seals before placing it into the trunk of his car.
 Jamal reaches into his pocket and gives Tyrone a $10 bill.
 Not a single word is exchanged — it is not needed — and within 10-minutes of getting off the couch, Aliyah and Tyrone are happily enjoying their Sunday night dinner.